Acronychal/hackbox-lab/README.md

 This repo was inpired by a youtube series from @gerardobrien.
 This is my take on his concept.

 On this topology, I decided to segretate the scan systems from the Kali workbench.
+Also, I used a differnt ip schema.

 # Prerequisites